DTKG: Dual-Track Knowledge Graph-Verified Reasoning Framework for Multi-Hop QA: Experiment Evaluation

-\begin{itemize} \item \textbf{Exact Match (EM)}: This metric measures the character-level complete consistency between the model's output answer and the gold standard answer. $ \text{EM} = \mathbb{I}(\hat{y} = y^*) $ where $\hat{y}$ is the predicted answer and $y^*$ the gold answer, and $\mathbb{I}(\cdot)$ is the indicator function ($\mathbb{I}(x)=1$ if $x$ is true, else $0$). \item \textbf{Semantic Match Accuracy (ACC)}: This metric assesses the correctness of an answer based on its semantic alignment with the gold standard.
-By using a similarity model, it avoids misjudgments from simple character-level differences, better reflecting real-world evaluation needs. $ \text{ACC} = \mathbb{I}\big(f_\phi(\hat{y}, y^*) \geq \tau\big) $ $f_\phi$ is a pretrained similarity model (e.g., BERTScore) and $\tau$ a threshold.
-Here $\mathbb{I}(\cdot)$ denotes the indicator function. \end{itemize}
+\textbf{Semantic Match Accuracy (ACC)}: This metric assesses the correctness of an answer based on its semantic alignment with the gold standard.
+By using a similarity model, it avoids misjudgments from simple character-level differences, better reflecting real-world evaluation needs. $ \text{ACC} = \mathbb{I}\big(f_\phi(\hat{y}, y^*) \geq \tau\big) $ $f_\phi$ is a pretrained similarity model (e.g., BERTScore) and $\tau$ is a threshold.
+Here $\mathbb{I}(\cdot)$ denotes the indicator function.